fsharp/fsharp.org/guides/mac-linux-cross-platform/index.md

 ---------

-## Packages
+# Package Repositories

-### NuGet
+## nuget

-[NuGet](http://nuget.org/) is an open-source, cross-platform package management tool with many thousands of packages available.
+[nuget](http://nuget.org/) is an open-source, cross-platform package management tool with many thousands of packages available.
 See the [documentation](http://docs.nuget.org/).

-It is generally used for package management on the Windows ecosystem but is growing in its cross-platform use.
+It is used extensively on Windows ecosystem but is growing in its cross-platform use.

-#### NuGet Command Line
+### Using nuget from the command line

 For those on Mac/Linux, familiarity with the command-line NuGet.exe utility is highly useful.
 Get the command line utility like this: